fsfw-dresden/gitolite-manager-api/README.md

-# Sample API with FastAPI
+# Gitolight Management API with FastAPI

 This is a lightweight Python API application built with FastAPI and uvicorn.
 It is meant to allow anonymous users to create Gitolite repositories with open access in order to contribute OER materials for the learning portal.